r-fukutoku/ML410_Project2/index.md

 It does this by fitting simple models to localized subsets of the data to build up a function that describes the variation in the data, point by point.

-With the equations, the main idea of linear regression can be expressed as the assumption that:
+With an equation, the main idea of linear regression can be expressed as the assumption that:

 <img width="217" alt="image" src="https://user-images.githubusercontent.com/98488324/153696127-71453565-f03a-4b04-bddf-9512e2e60332.png">